NEWS AND INSIGHTS | INSIGHTS

 Fortunately, once the election is over, there will be meaningful opportunities for individuals to take steps around tax and estate planning in relation to these and other tax proposals.

 In the case of a Democratic sweep or divided government, the current elevated estate tax exemption may be living on borrowed time—reinforcing the value of placing assets in wealth transfer vehicles this year (or at least prior to the expiration of current tax laws).
-In addition, taxpayers may wish to accelerate income before any anticipated tax increases.
+In addition, taxpayers may wish to accelerate income and defer deductions in anticipation of any potential tax increases.

 Typically, tax reforms aren’t initiated in the year they are legislated, but that hasn’t always been the case.
 Whatever the outcome, you will likely want to get ahead of potential changes and think about how they might affect your financial life and planning priorities in the months and years ahead.